 Making notes is a time-consuming exercise.
 At the same time, one needs to be thorough while making these physics study notes, lest one might miss on any important concept.
 The task becomes more complicated when you refer many extra books to grab that extra bit of knowledge from the best physics books for NEET.
 Either your notes become scattered on a topic across multiple pages or if you are in the habit of underlining in the books, then again these important notes are scattered across different books, class notes and tutorial notes.

 These study notes for NEET Physics might appear to be short to you but these enable deeper learning wherever you need to.
 With the passage of time, we tend to forget some concepts or probably need to quickly refresh our understanding of some concepts selectively.
 To your extreme delight, we have highlighted all those concepts, those important key concepts used anywhere in these study notes for NEET Physics.
 If you think you are not able to recall any particular concept in Physics or have a faint memory of that concept, you just need to move your cursor over that concept.
 In the first stage, you get an instant popup where the definition and key formula of that concept is mentioned.
 In most of the cases, this should help you refresh your memory.
 And in case, you still feel like studying that concept in details, you can click on Read More option and get the complete study note right there and then with illustrations.
 This is a boon for the time starved students preparing for NEET.

-You can access these NEET Notes for Physics (chapter wise) by clicking on start button.
+Start studying these NEET Notes for Physics by clicking on start button.